sherlyn99/MED263_microbiome_analysis_in_R/README.md

 * Data cleaning & formatting
 * Rarefaction
-* Calculation of alpha & beta diversity
+* Calculation of alpha diversity
-* PCoA plots
-* PERMANOVA to compare samples from different environments
+* Calculation of beta diversity & ERMANOVA to compare samples from different environments
-* Relative abundance profiles on genus and species level
+* Relative abundance profiles on phylum and genus level
 * Differential abundance analysis & heatmaps

 # Data Availability
+You can simply clone this repo to get all data needed to run the tutorial.

-Access to the Data files to follow along the tutorial can be accessed here: [Google Drive Folder Link](https://drive.google.com/drive/folders/1L4oR2CkqmCIcGuHUSuyaQnW9GlauV3yo?usp=drive_link).
+Alternatively, access to the Data files to follow along the tutorial can be accessed here: [Google Drive Folder Link](https://drive.google.com/drive/folders/1L4oR2CkqmCIcGuHUSuyaQnW9GlauV3yo?usp=drive_link).

 # Prerequisites and Installation
 ## If using RStudio: